AngoraFuzzer/Angora/docs/usage.md

-    -r, --search_method <SearchMethod>    Which search method to run the program in? [possible values: gd, random, mb] -j, --jobs <JOB>                      Sets the number of thread jobs, default is 1 -T, --time_limit <TIME>               time limit for programs, default is 1(s), the tracking timeout is 12 * TIME -t, --track <PROM>                    Sets the target for tracking, including taints, cmps.
+    -r, --search_method <SearchMethod>    Which search method to run the program in? [possible values: gd, random, mb] -j, --jobs <JOB>                      Sets the number of thread jobs, default is 1 -T, --time_limit <TIME>               time limit for programs, default is 1(s), the tracking timeout is 12 * TIME -t, --track <PROM>                    Sets the target (USE_TRACK) for tracking, including taints, cmps.
 Only set in LLVM mode.

 ARGS:
     <pargs>...
-Targeted program and arguments
+Targeted program (USE_FAST) and arguments.
+Any "@@" will be substituted with the input filename from Angora.
 ```